gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 #### a, the interjection that ever

 [a]{.tokipona} is a special word.
 It has no meaning like particles, but it also doesn't do anything to a sentence.
-It's just [a]{.tokipona}!
-This means you can use it however you feel, as both an interjection and a modifier.
+It's just [a]{.tokipona}, and you use it to express your feelings!
+As a modifier, it makes the thing it modifies more intense like the word "very" in English.
+As an interjection, it works like a lot of wordless responses, such as "um," "oh," and "ah."

-Since [a]{.tokipona} can be used so many ways, we'll look at a few examples:
+Since [a]{.tokipona} can be used so many ways, we'll look at a few examples to get a feel for it:

 > [mi kama jo e lipu a]{.tokipona}
 >